Loading NuWatt Energy...

 Q3-Q4 2026

 Finish installation, pass inspections, complete utility interconnection, and register with the SMART program.
-System placed in service in 2026 qualifies for the 20% MACRS bonus.
+The system, once placed in service, qualifies for the 100% first-year MACRS bonus (permanent under OBBBA).

 Yes.
-The Section 48/48E commercial Investment Tax Credit (ITC) is still available for commercial solar projects that begin construction before July 4, 2026.
-The base rate is 30%, with bonus adders for domestic content (+10%), energy community (+10%), and low-income projects (+10-20%) that can stack up to 70%.
+The Section 48/48E commercial Investment Tax Credit (ITC) is available for commercial solar projects, with the base rate at 30% and bonus adders for domestic content (+10%), energy community (+10%), and low-income projects (+10-20%) that can stack up to 70%.
+Timing shapes the placed-in-service window: beginning construction on or before July 4, 2026 locks in the most flexible timing (placed in service through roughly 2030), while projects beginning construction after that date still qualify but generally must be placed in service by December 31, 2027.
 This is different from the residential 25D credit which expired December 31, 2025.
 For a commercial project, the entity that owns the system claims the ITC.
 If a third-party developer or financing company owns the panels (PPA or lease), they claim the ITC and pass savings to the business through lower rates.

 The entity that OWNS the solar system claims the Section 48/48E ITC.
 If a business buys the system outright with cash or a loan, they claim the ITC on their federal tax return.
 If the project uses a PPA or lease structure, the third-party developer/financing company that owns the panels claims the ITC and passes the savings to the business through lower PPA rates or lease payments.
 The installer does NOT claim the ITC -- only the system owner does.
 Nonprofits and tax-exempt entities can benefit through PPA/lease structures where the for-profit system owner claims the credit.